facebook/infer/_docs/04-adding-checkers.md

 Each node is represented using the type ```instr``` from the Smallfoot Intermediate Language (SIL).
 Take a look at ```sil.mli``` to get familiar with all the types.
 All source code languages supported by Infer are converted to this representation.

-In this particular example Sil.Call has the following information:
+In this particular example, `Sil.Call` has the following information:

 ```ocaml
 Sil.Call (